THE NORTH QUEENSLAND VANADIUM PROJECT (NQVP)

 Exploration in the region has identified considerable mineralization in the Toolebuc Formation Rocks.

-The Cambridge vanadium deposit has a historic Inferred Resource of 83.6 million tonnes grading 0.30% V2O5 confirmed under NI 43-101 guidelines, and the deposit is identified to be part of the adjoining Lilyvale vanadium deposit that hosts 560 Mt @0.48% V2O5.
+The Cambridge vanadium deposit has an Indicated Resource of 61.33 Mt grading 0.34% V2O5 and Inferred Resource of 144.87 Mt grading 0.33% V2O5 confirmed under NI 43-101 guidelines.
+The deposit is identified to be part of the adjoining Lilyvale vanadium deposit that hosts 560 Mt grading 0.48% V2O5.

-For the remainder of 2022 and first half of 2023, Currie Rose will be focused on:
+First half of 2023 will be focused on:

 Delivering next phase of metallurgical test work